Designing a car rental app

 A critical insight gained during testing was the user's need for a final "sanity check" before payment.
 I realized that while the flow was functional, it lacked a centralized place to verify the logistical details.

-My Approach: I introduced a dedicated Reservation Details card within the summary page.
+I introduced a dedicated Reservation Details card within the summary page.
 By consolidating the pickup/drop-off address, dates, and times into one high-visibility component, I created a "safety net" for the user.
 This ensures they feel confident in their logistics, preventing the "negative perception" or anxiety that often occurs right before a financial commitment.

 Global Interaction Enhancements.